near/docs/docs/tutorials/contracts/testing-contracts.md

 ---
-id: test-your-smart-contracts
+id: testing-contracts
 title: Test your AssemblyScript contracts
-sidebar_label: Simple AssemblyScript tests
+sidebar_label: Testing AS Contracts
 ---

 ## A multiplayer "Place" game with shared world state.